nexta-stuff/gimperbot/README.md

-# gimperbocik
+# gimperbot
-postuje smieszny komentarz pod postami gimpera
+Automatically comments a message under new facebook posts from a page, both defined in a config file.

-# build tools
+# Build tools
-- vs 2019 community
+- Visual Studio 2019 Community
-- net 5.0 standard
+- NET 5.0
-- nuget: msbump, selenium.webdriver, selenium.webdriver.chromedriver
+- NuGet: MSBump, Selenium.WebDriver, Selenium.WebDriver.ChromeDriver
-- prawdopodobnie kompiluje sie w x86 / x64
+- Compiles both in x86 and x64

-# todo
+# TODO
-- wiecej opcji konfiguracji (np, ukrycie okna chrome, auto-login)

-spierdalaj
+- More configuration options, such as headless mode and auto-login.